Shakira: Career

-1990–1994: Beginnings
+1990–1993: Magia and Peligro

-Shakira's debut album, Magia, was recorded with Sony Music Colombia from 1990, when she was 13.
-The songs are a collection composed by her since she was eight and by others, mixed pop rock ballads and disco uptempo songs with electronic accompaniment and some live musicians.
-The album was released in June 1991 and featured her debut single "Magia", written by Shakira, released with a music video, as were two of the other three singles, "Sueños" (by Shakira) and "Esta Noche Voy Contigo" (by Miguel Enrique Cubillos).
-Though Magia fared well on Colombian radio and gave Shakira much exposure, it was not a commercial success as only 1,200 copies were sold in Colombia.
+Shakira's debut album, Magia, was released in June 1991 under Sony Music Colombia.
+Recording began in 1990 when she was 13; the album consists of pop rock ballads and disco uptempo songs with Shakira writing the majority of the album's tracks.
+The album featured her debut single "Magia" as well as "Sueños" and "Esta Noche Voy Contigo".
+Magia was not a commercial success and only 1,200 copies were sold in Colombia.
 Little known outside of her native Colombia at the time, Shakira was invited to perform at Chile's Viña del Mar International Song Festival in February 1993.
 The festival gave aspiring Latin American singers a chance to present their songs and the winner was chosen by a panel of judges.
 Shakira's performance of the ballad "Eres" brought her the trophy for third place.
-Young Ricky Martin was one of the judges and voted for her to win.